TWUOnline/ldrs591/_pages/unit-3-learning-activities.md

  	<li>Why scholarly writing can be important for you as a leader in your context?</li>
 </ul>
 </li>
- 	<li>Note that these questions make up Part 1 of your <strong>XXX</strong> assignment for this unit.
+ 	<li>Note that these questions make up Part 1 of your Blog assignment for this unit.
 See Unit 3 Assessment for more details.</li>
 </ul>
 <h3>What is Scholarly Writing?</h3>
 According to Heady (2013), graduate-level (or scholarly) writing is "clear, correct and concise, but it adds the elements of originality and discipline specific expertise" (p.
 2).
 Heady suggests that graduate-level writing explores a topic or a research question in an original way, demonstrates extensive research done on the topic, has a strong organizational structure, and is written for a professional audience.
 The scholarly writer writes in a way that is skillful, engaging and organized well so that the paper moves from point to point allowing the reader to follow in a logical progression.
 Heady also states that "a good paper has a clear and obvious structure: you can enter it through a clear, well-composed introduction, you move from section to section, and you exit where you know you have been and what you have seen" (p.
 73).